antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  * One Gene View

 <br><br>
-This green button will open a Google form in which you can submit the answers that you will find in the section below.

-This green button will open up the Google form with which you can submit your answers for the first sections.
+This green button will open up the Google form with which you can submit your answers for the first section.
+Only the questions with a R2D2 icon in front of them will have to be submitted.

  <button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLSeffVprea-4JXE2wdqF6aVoCw-yDHodGzTKjIiHMUVKIkcQtw/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.2.1</button>